dannyroddd/project3-backend/README.md

-# Project 3 Backend - JobPug - JobPug is here to help you keep track of jobs you've applied and would like to apply to
+# Project 3 Backend - JobPug - JobPug is here to help you keep track of jobs you've applied to and would like to apply to

 ![jobpug_logo_white_background_](https://user-images.githubusercontent.com/86563943/142107209-1d254244-9ab4-4320-965c-11527d7e1582.png)